 The analysed business plans and applications of over 230 successful new entrant dairy farmers highlight the existing resources, education, experience and expectations of those entering the Irish dairy industry in the lead up to EU milk quota abolition.
-The results show that a youthful and highly educated group of new farmers are using the New Entrant Scheme to enter the Irish dairy industry.
-Ninety-three percent of new dairy entrants have at least two years of formal 3rd level agricultural education and intend to develop larger scale and more efficient dairy farms post-EU milk quotas.
+The results show that a youthful and highly educated group of new farmers are using the New Entrant Scheme to enter the Irish dairy industry, and intend to develop larger scale and more efficient dairy farms post-EU milk quotas.
 Applicant age and other income has a significant impact on available equity and expectations of entrants as younger and specialised dairy entrants have less owned resources and significantly greater expectations for the productive capacity of their potential farm businesses when compared to older entrants or those with alternative income sources.
 The results also indicate that, with 81% of new entrants to dairying located in the south of Ireland, quota abolition is likely to result in an increased regional polarisation of milk production within Ireland with increased concentration of production in traditional milk production areas in the south and east of Ireland.